Lu-Qiu/students_mental_health.github.io/proposal.md

 ### Intended final products

-- A website with homepage for overview of our project, a page for exploratory analyses, a page for statistical analyses, a page for interactive dashboard by R-Shiny, and a page for project report.
+- A website with homepage for overview of our project, a page for exploratory analyses, a page for statistical analyses, and a page for project report.
 - A detailed project report.
 - A two-minute narrated screencast illustrating our project.